Attendance at Classes

 - Are considered for Warning when the semester GPA is below a 2.00.

-- Are considered for Probation when the cumulative GPA is below a 2.00.
+- Are considered for Academic Notice when the cumulative GPA is below a 2.00.

 - Are considered for Dismissal from the Major when the major GPA is below a 2.00.